 Ooya, 190 acres and 0% contained, north of Hwy 138 about 1 mile northeast of Bird Point.
-Work continues to remove hazardous snags (standing dead trees) to establish safe access to begin active work on the fire.
-There is significant power infrastructure to the south of this fire, making it a high priority.
+Work is underway to remove hazardous snags (standing dead trees) to establish safe access to begin active work on the fire.
+There is significant power infrastructure to the south of this fire, making it a high priority as firefighters are reassigned from other fires.